 Baseball Hitting Drills for Power

-At The Hitting Vault, we have over 100 baseball hitting drills for power.
+At The Hitting Vault, we have over 50 baseball hitting drills specifically focused on creating power.
 In baseball, people often associate the term “power” with gargantuan sluggers hitting baseballs over the Green Monster at Fenway Park.
 However, you do not have to be six-foot-six to hit for power.
-Red Sox outfielder and American League MVP Mookie Betts and Astros third baseman Alex Bregman are players in baseball that hit for power that lack in size.
+LA Dodgers outfielder and 2018 American League MVP Mookie Betts and Astros second baseman José Altuve are players in baseball that hit for power that lack in size.

 Four Baseball Hitting Drills for Power

 The following four drills will set the foundation for you to hit for power, whether you’re playing high school baseball, playing at the collegiate level, or have been lucky enough to make it past college.
 These drills are designed to activate the lower half and generate power from the ground up, and it makes a difference.
 Here is a side by side of Oregon State Catcher Adley Rutschman from 2017 to 2018, and his insane jump in numbers.

 The flamingo drill is a great start for this set of drills to hit for power because it works three important aspects of the swing: balance, bat control, and lower half rotation.

 This baseball hitting drill forces you off your back foot and creates momentum through the baseball.
 To perform this drill, all you will need is a bat, ball, tee, and net.